 Who is this course for

-A short course to introduce you to the technical and creative use of a DSLR camera.
-Suitable for students interested in learning how your camera works, the basics of digital photography and wanting to progress and develop more creative skills.
+You will be interested in learning how your camera works, the basics of digital photography and want to progress and develop more creative skills.

 What does this course cover

-4. Learn how to read photographs and understand the techniques that have been used in making the image
+' Learn how to read photographs and understand the compositional techniques that have been used in making the image

 What will it be like